GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

 ```

 The first Cloud Vision API feature we'll explore is label detection.
 This method will return a list of labels (words) of what's in your image.

-Click the **Continue** button to move to the next step.

-## Call the Vision API's label detection method

 We're now ready to call the Vision API with curl: